CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/BB_Common_Vehicle_Capabilities.md

 ## Description
 <!-- General Description of the BB -->
-Enumerate and define common (commodity) vehicle capabilities and their interfaces in a technology-neutral manner
+Enumerate and define common (commodity) vehicle capabilities and their interfaces in a technology-neutral manner.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->